Facebook's Zuckerberg says U.S. spying hurt users' trust

 The tech sector has been pushing for more disclosures about government data requests as Internet companies seeks to shake off the concerns about their involvement in vast secret U.S. surveillance programs revealed by former spy contractor Edward Snowden.

 Earlier this month, Facebook joined Yahoo!
-Inc, Google Inc and Microsoft Corp in asking the Foreign Intelligence Surveillance Court for freedom to disclose aggregate data about the orders and requests for information they receive under the Foreign Intelligence Surveillance Act.
+Inc (YHOO.O), Google Inc (GOOG.O) and Microsoft Corp (MSFT.O) in asking the Foreign Intelligence Surveillance Court for freedom to disclose aggregate data about the orders and requests for information they receive under the Foreign Intelligence Surveillance Act.

 On Wednesday, Zuckerberg said the revelations about U.S. online surveillance had a much bigger impact on users' trust in Facebook than any criticisms related to the company's own privacy policies.